Ford Pinto engine

 The Ford Pinto engine was the unofficial name for a four-cylinder internal combustion engine built by Ford Europe.
 In Ford sales literature, it was referred to as the EAO or OHC engine and because it was designed to the metric system, it was sometimes called the "metric engine".
 The internal Ford codename for the unit was the T88-series engine.
 European Ford service literature refers to it as the Taunus In-Line engine (hence the TL codenames).
 In North America it was known as the Lima In-Line (LL), or simply the Lima engine due to its being manufactured at Lima Engine in Lima, Ohio.

 It was used in many European Ford cars and was exported to the United States to be used in the Ford Pinto, a successful subcompact car of the 1970s, hence the name which is used most often for the unit.
 In Britain, it is commonly used in many kit cars and hot rods, especially in the 2-litre size.

 Pinto OHC (TL)

 In Europe, the Pinto OHC was introduced in 1970 to replace the Essex V4 used in the Corsair as that range was subsumed into the Mk3 Cortina and Taunus V4 for the German Fords range (mainly the new Taunus TC).
-It was the first Ford engine to feature a belt-driven overhead camshaft (thus the name).
+It was the first Ford engine to feature a belt-driven overhead camshaft.
 Early Pinto engines suffered from excessive cam and follower wear, this was later addressed by nitriding the cam lobes and followers, and the fitment of a spray bar, which sprayed oil directly at the camshaft.
 All standard production Pinto engines had a cast iron cylinder block and a cast iron, crossflow, single overhead camshaft cylinder head with two valves per cylinder operated by finger followers.